-- ➤ Bullying.
+- Bullying.
 Bullying is any written, verbal expression, physical act or gesture or pattern of such that causes a student(s) to feel distressed or intimidated and which substantially interferes with another student(s) education, opportunities or performance in school, on school grounds, in school vehicles or at school activities or sanctioned events. - Harassment.
 Bullying includes harassment which is knowingly pursuing a pattern of conduct that is intended to annoy alarm or terrorize another person.
 (Harassment based on race, sex, ethnicity, national original, religion, disability, age or sexual orientation is addressed below under "Anti-Discrimination and Harassment Policy"). - Hazing.
-Bullying also includes "hazing" which is defined as: committing an act against a student, or coercing a student into committing an act, that creates a risk of harm to a person, in order for that student to be initiated into or affiliated with a student organization, or for any other purpose. - Eyber stalking.
-Means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose. - Parassed, humiliated, threatened, and intimidated, or otherwise targeted by another person through the use of digital technologies, including but not limited to, instant and text messaging, email, blogs, social websites (e.g. MySpace, Facebook), and chat rooms, therefore, affecting the student's learning environment.
+Bullying also includes "hazing" which is defined as: committing an act against a student, or coercing a student into committing an act, that creates a risk of harm to a person, in order for that student to be initiated into or affiliated with a student organization, or for any other purpose. - Cyber stalking.
+Means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose. - Cyber bullying. is defined as a situation when a student is repeatedly harassed, humiliated, threatened, and intimidated, or otherwise targeted by another person through the use of digital technologies, including but not limited to, instant and text messaging, email, blogs, social websites (e.g. MySpace, Facebook), and chat rooms, therefore, affecting the student's learning environment.